boutquin/Deep-Reinforcement-Learning-NanoDegree/README.md

 To set up your python environment to run the code in this repository, follow the instructions below.

-1. Create (and activate) a new environment with Python 3.6.
+1. Create (and activate) a new environment with Python 3.6, either using Anaconda Navigtor or with:

 	- __Linux__ or __Mac__:
 	```bash